friendlyarm/sd-fuse_h5/README.md

-# sd-fuse_h3
+# sd-fuse_h5
-Create bootable SD card for FriendlyELEC series board, NanoPi NEO/NEO Air/M1M1 Plus/NEO Core/Duo2 etc..
+Create bootable SD card for FriendlyELEC series board, NanoPi-K1-Plus/NanoPi-NEO2/NanoPi-NEO-Core2/NanoPi-NEO-Plus2 etc..

 ## How to find the /dev name of my SD Card
 Unplug all usb devices: